PBrockmann/wms-pyferret/README.md

 The qualifiers can include the title qualifier considering that the space character is not allowed since used to distinguish the cmd/qualifiers and the variable(s).
 For this, you can use the HTML code '&nbsp' for the non-breaking space (without the ending semi-colon).
-Please also notice that no surrounding quotes are allowed.
-For example: 'shade/x=-180:180/y=-90:90/lev=20/title=Simulation&nbspA varA'
+For example: 'shade/lev=20/title=Simulation&nbspA varA; shade/lev=20/title=Simulation&nbspB varB'

 Options:
   --version        show program's version number and exit